When Is the Best Time

 Dyrhólaey is pretty busy during the day in summer, especially in July and August.
 To beat the crowds and spot puffins, the best time to visit is either early morning or evening before the tour busses and day-trippers arrive or have left.

-These cute birds arrive at the cliffs for breeding in April and stay at least until the end of August, occasionally until mid-September.
+Yes, these cute birds arrive at the cliffs for breeding in April and stay at least until the end of August, occasionally until mid-September.
 Puffins are at the cliffs and close to the viewpoint in abundance in the morning and evening.
 They are out at sea to catch fish during the day.

 Weather in the South of Iceland